tolotratlt/gamepad-mpc-controller/README.md

 3. Run `GamepadMpcController.exe`.

 If ILRepack was used, the program can run as a single portable `.exe`.
-Otherwise, keep `SharpDX.dll` and `SharpDX.DirectInput.dll` beside the executable.
+Otherwise, keep `SharpDX.dll`, `SharpDX.DirectInput.dll` and `SharpDX.XInput.dll` beside the executable.

 ## How to Use